chen0040/mxnet-vqa/README.md

 Note that before you can run the codes you need to download val2014 from [COCO](http://cocodataset.org/#download) and extract the images in the downloaded compressed file into [demo/data/coco/val2014] folder.

-Also before you run any training codes, it is recommended that you build the pre-computed image features first by running the [build_image_feats.py](demo/build_image_feats.py):
+Also before you run any training or testing codes, it is recommended that you build the pre-computed image features first by running the
+[build_image_feats.py](demo/build_image_feats.py):

 ```bash